Milan held after rare Donnarumma mistake

 Andrea Belotti hit the post twice before finally scoring in the 83rd minute to take his season's tally to 22 goals and give Torino a 2-2 draw at home to Udinese.

-Palermo's troubles continued as they were beaten 3-1 at home by Cagliari leaving them seven points adrift of safety in the drop zone.
+Palermo's troubles continued when they were beaten 3-1 at home by Cagliari leaving them seven points adrift of safety in the drop zone.

 (Writing by Brian Homewood; editing by Clare Lovell)